Supporting vulnerable children and young adults in Bosnia and Herzegovina.

 We work within the themes of health, poverty, education and employment.
 Often, but not exclusively, the beneficiaries of our projects are children living in institutional care and those with disabilities.

 Our strategic approach achieves long term sustainable improvements for the children and young people.
 It also creates jobs and contributes to the wider post-war recovery process within Bosnia and Herzegovina.

 Life in post-war Bosnia and Herzegovina is not easy, with fragmented communities and uneasy government operating within an economically challenged environment.
 There is currently more than 40% unemployment and as many as 50% of people living below the poverty line.

 Many families’ lives reflect this fragmentation and the battle with poverty.
 Support for these families is thin on the ground.
 For some, institutional care for their children becomes the only option for survival, especially for disabled children.
 Of the 4,000 children estimated to be in care in Bosnia and Herzegovina, as many as 40% are thought to be learning disabled.

-Our Kids Foundation is governed and managed by a Board of volunteer trustees who take no payment for their time.
+Governed by a Board who take no payment for their time.

 Russ has worked in the software industry for 25 years.
 In 2004 he co-founded a software company based in Boston, USA.
 He is also the founder of Northcape Software, a social enterprise which employs website developers in Bosnia and Herzegovina, with all profits used to support social projects in the local community.
 Northcape also runs an academy providing free courses to help young adults and long-term unemployed in Bosnia and Herzegovina to begin a career in the tech sector.
 Russ also spent 4 years as a foster carer in the UK, and has been a teacher of business and economics at the Mostar Summer Youth Program since 2014.